gerth2/gerth2.github.io/_posts/2019-08-18-on_code_comments.md

 I'm hoping to share a tidbit of the wisdom I've gotten so far.
 Rather than corrupt young minds with my excessively verbose ways, I'm hoping we can sorta meet in the middle - get an idea for what "good" or "too much" might look like, and land somewhere in the vicinity of "optimal".

 All this ties back to a broader discussion of what "good code" is.
-It's one sub-component of making sure your code is easily comprehensible, which allows for faster modification, which allows for faster delivery, which generally keeps the other subteams happy.
+It's one sub-component of making sure your code is easily comprehensible, which allows for faster modification, which allows for faster delivery of functional software, which generally keeps the other subteams happy.

-## What to comment on
+## What to Comment On

 The first thing folks should know is that the text inside a comment needs to be helpful.
 The golden rule of commenting: